Teufelchen1/FATX-on-a-snake/fatx.md

 | 0x003C |2     | Time? |
 | 0x003E |2     | Date? |

 Deleted directorys and files have set their name-length attribute set to 0xE5.
+The last entry is either complete 0x00 or 0xFF.

 The flags are the same as on regular FAT16/32:
 | Bit		| Flag | Description |